vrk-kpa/X-Road/ansible/README.md

 ```
 ansible-playbook  -i hosts/lxd_hosts_from_local.txt xroad_dev.yml
 ```

+This updates all X-Road packages to latest versions from locally built packages (as long as `compile-servers` group in ansible inventory = `localhost`).
+Package version names are formed using current git commit timestamp and hash.
+This means that

+* if you only make local changes without performing a git commit, package names and version numbers are not changed - and executing xroad_dev playbook will keep the old packages intact
+* if you perform a git commit (of any kind), all local modifications will be packaged and deployed using the new version number - and all local modifications (whether they were included in the commit or not) will be deployed

+In short, to see changes, a git commit needs to be done.

 ### Partial compilation and deployment

 For fast development, you can compile and install modules separately.
 The ansible playbook *xroad_dev_partial.yml* offers this.
 For example, if you make a change to a Java or Ruby file under proxy-ui, use the following command to compile the war and deploy it to the security servers.